halkyonio/tap/demo.md

 ### Demo 4: Quarkus App + DB

 This example illustrates how to use the quarkus runtime and a Database service on a platform running TAP.
 As the current platform is not able to build by default the fat-jar used by Quarkus, it has been needed to create a new supply chain able to perform such a build.
-The scenatio that we will follow part of this demo will
+The scenario that we will follow part of this demo will
 do:

 - Git clone a github [quarkus application](https://github.com/halkyonio/quarkus-tap-petclinic) using Fluxcd